optimumweb/wpboilerplate/README.md

 wpboilerplate
 =============

-wpboilerplate is a powerful quickstart WordPress theme made for developers that's based on Roots, HTML5 Boilerplate, 960 Grid System, LessCSS and Starkers that will help you rapidly create sites.
+wpboilerplate is a powerful quickstart WordPress theme made for developers.
+It's based on Roots, HTML5 Boilerplate, 960 Grid System, LessCSS and Starkers. that will help you rapidly create sites.

+## Installation

+Install wpboilerplate under the wp-content/themes directory like you would with any theme.

+    git clone git://github.com/optimumweb/wpboilerplate.git

+Then, install the [wpboilerplate-child](https://github.com/optimumweb/wpboilerplate-child) child-theme under the same wp-content/themes directory.
+Make sure to name this child-theme to your theme name.

+    git clone git://github.com/optimumweb/wpboilerplate-child.git my-child-theme

 ## Author